Sex: Lowdown or Lockdown?

 If you are HIV positive, do keep taking your ARVs (or get onto them if you are not currently on treatment).
 Being on ARVs will not only keep you healthy and reduce your risk of passing on HIV to others but will also help boost your immune system – very important during the coronavirus pandemic.

-- What if I need to get tested for an STI?
+- What if I need to get tested for HIV or an STI?

 If you are concerned that you have coronavirus and/or have any symptoms, call the national coronavirus hotline for further advice and support: 0800 029 999.